Playing AI Dungeon

 Allows you to directly edit previous inputs and outputs.
 Click an entry in the story-text itself to edit that entry directly, within the text.
 Just edit the text, and when youâre done, you can commit your edits by clicking on empty space.

+Editing is useful for fixing when you or the AI have made a mistake, or whenever you think something could just be written better: AI Dungeon has no rules.
 Common changes are to fix a characterâs name, add an event, or change the way a thing is stated to work better in context or style.

 Retry